9 Reasons Why Most Traders Don't Make It

 The Learning Curve Costs Real Money

 In every other skill, you can practice for far less money.
-Traders pay tuition in real losses, and the market doesn’t care that you’re still learning.
-Every lesson costs money.
-Every mistake is expensive.
-And you can’t learn without making mistakes, so you’re guaranteed to lose money at first.
+Traders pay tuition in real losses, and the market doesn’t care that you’re still learning, and you can’t learn without making mistakes, so you’re guaranteed to lose money at first.